-A delegation of dementia experts presented their findings on the benefits and challenges of Extra Care Housing for people living with dementia to a special audience at the House of Lords.
+A group of researchers presented their findings on the benefits and challenges of Extra Care Housing (ECH) for people living with dementia to a special audience at the House of Lords.

 Staff from the University of Worcester’s Association for Dementia Studies have been working on a project exploring different models of ECH.